mister-raindrop/mister-raindrop.github.io/_posts/programming/2015-07-31-displaying-liquid-tags-in-jekyll.md

 [on this blog post](http://blog.slaks.net/2013-06-10/jekyll-endraw-in-code/).

-Basically, you write your raw tag inside the raw/endraw block and then, to write the endraw tag, you render out the '{%' characters through a variable, and then write endraw %}.
+Basically, you write your raw tag inside the raw/endraw block and then, to write the endraw tag, you render out the '{' and '%' characters through a variable, and then write endraw %}.
 Basically, you're breaking it down into pieces so that it doesn't get processed as a liquid tag.
 Magical.